mautic/user-documentation/docs/configuration/settings.rst

 * **Unsubscribe Requests** - A folder to monitor for new unsubscribe requests.

 * **Contact Replies** - Similar to the monitored inbox for bounces, this is the inbox Mautic checks for Contact replies.
-Using "Replies to Email" decisions in any Campaign requires configuration.
+Using :ref:`Replies to Email<email settings>` decisions in any Campaign requires configuration.
 With ``Use custom connection settings?`` set to ``no``, Mautic checks the default mailbox.
 If set to ``yes``, you may track a different mailbox for replies.

 Message settings
 ================